Why this car and how did I end up with it? It’s kind of a long story, but here’s how it happened…

 Suddenly I was faced with a dilemma, I didn’t really want to paint the carbon fiber, but it would look ridiculous on the blue car with white stripes if I didn’t.
 I thought seriously about switching the stripes to black and painting the hood blue but leaving the carbon fiber exposed for the stripes across the hood (lining up with the ends that are on the nose).
 Unfortunately, that would probably cause problems for the blue and require me to repaint half that car… for four years the hood sat protected in my garage waiting for a decision… what to do?

-In early 2011, I found an amazing 1972 Camaro being built on lateral-g.net by Scott Mock (his mid-build and completed photos below).
+In early 2011, I found an amazing 1972 Camaro being built on lateral-g.net by a great guy named Scott Mock (his mid-build and completed photos below).
 He was thinking about selling it to kick off a new project and I tried everyway possible to make it fit the budget but I came up short.
 The good news was that inspired me to get serious about building my own car.

 I finally decided that the best approach would be to buy a black 1970-73 Camaro to replace the nice one I already had.
 The black and carbon fiber would work well together and I would have some flexibility with paint decisions (e.g. painting part of the hood, CF stripes, etc.).